MLB trade deadline reminder: One game does not change a player's trade value

 Hard to have a better pre-deadline audition than that, right?
 Dominate the best team in baseball and smack a grand slam?
 There was a lot of chatter Garcia had improved his trade stock after that performance.

-Then, three days later, Garcia was traded (with another player and cash!) to the Twins for a mid-range pitching prospect with a 5.26 ERA in rookie ball this season.
-That ... doesn't seem like a whole lot, does it?
-That prospect, Huascar Ynoa, does not currently rank among the Braves top 30 prospects, per MLB.com.
+Then, three days later, Garcia was traded (with another player and cash) to the Twins for a midrange pitching prospect with a 5.26 ERA in rookie ball this season.
+That doesn't seem like a whole lot, does it?
+That prospect, Huascar Ynoa, does not currently rank among the Braves' top 30 prospects, per MLB.com.

-That's because, as great as Garcia was against the Dodgers last week, he is still fundamentally the same Jaime Garcia.
+That's because, as great as Garcia was against the Dodgers, he is still fundamentally the same Jaime Garcia.
 He's no different right now than he was 10 days ago.
-Garcia is a quality major leaguer who has had performances like that before and will have performances like that again.
+Garcia is a quality major-leaguer who has had performances like that before and will have performances like that again.
 He wasn't traded for much because he's a rental with an ugly injury history.

 Realistically, the only way one individual game can drastically change a player's trade stock is injury.
 If a player gets hurt a week before the deadline, it's going to crash his market.
 Otherwise teams have a big picture view and a lot of history with a player.
-Last Friday's game against thas not the first time the Twins or any other team had scouted Garcia.
+Last Friday's game against L.A. was not the first time the Twins or any other team had scouted Garcia.
 They knew him.

-So, as the trade deadline inches closer and closer, keep all this in mind.
+So, as the trade deadline inches closer, keep all this in mind.
 One good game or even a few good games isn't going to change a player's value.
 And the same goes for a few bad games.
 Teams have formed opinions and valuations of these players long before this last week.

 Add a Comment